 Kraig Bantle and his crew are surprised to find items they've never seen before, including two boxes full of exotic insects.
-Rare vintage Transformers keep things on track, and a trip to an expert appraiser leads to a place where Kraig never expected to find himself.
+Rare toys keep things on track, and a trip to an expert appraiser leads to a place where Kraig never expected to find himself.

 The promise of 100-year-old items lures Kraig Bantle into a garage stuffed with historical discoveries.
 Two potentially antique swords from Toledo, Spain might be worth a small fortune, but the crew is nearly speechless when they uncover artwork signed by Andy Warhol.